vzachari/IronSmithQSM/README.md

-# Ironsmith QSM Toolkit
+# Ironsmith QSM

 Copyright (C) 2020 Valentinos Zachariou, University of Kentucky (see LICENSE file for more details).
+Third party software provided by this toolkit are subject to their own licenses and copyrights.

 #### This software has been developed for research purposes only and is not a clinical tool.

 #### Description:
-Ironsmith is a toolkit for creating and processing Quantitative Susceptibility Maps (QSM)
+Ironsmith is an automated pipeline for creating Quantitative Susceptibility Maps (QSM)
 and for extracting QSM based iron concentrations from subcortical and cortical brain regions.

-Ironsmith can perform the following tasks in a fully automated pipeline:
+Ironsmith can perform the following tasks:

 a) Create QSM maps from GRE DICOM images using the MEDI Toolbox **(see section 7 for details)** .
-b) Align MPR/MEMPR T1 images to QSM maps and then segment them into 87 ROIs **(ROI list in section 8)** using freesurfer.
+b) Align MPR/MEMPR T1 images to QSM maps and then segment these into 87 ROIs **(ROI list in section 8)** using freesurfer.
-c) Filter outlier voxels from these ROIs, extract QSM based iron concentration, and format the output into easy to read tables.
+c) Filter outlier voxels from these ROIs, extract QSM based iron concentration, and format the output into CSV tables (MS Excel compatible).
-d) Calculate SNR (magnitude image based) for each ROI as a measure of quality control for QSM in an easy to read table.
+d) Calculate SNR (magnitude image based) for each ROI as a measure of quality control for QSM and output SNR values in CSV tables (MS Excel compatible).
 e) Warp QSM maps and aligned MPR/MEMPR to MNI152 1mm space for voxelwise QSM analyses.
-f) Process single or multiple participants at a time (multiple instances and nohup supported).
+f) Process single or multiple participants in parallel (multiple instances and nohup supported).

 ## 1) Software requirements: